-Note: If an administrator logs off the Linux VM console by using the conventional L0G0FF CP command, the VM powers off and terminates all running work.
-The administrator must use the DISCONNECT command (not the L0G0FF command) to ensure that this problem does not occur.
+Note: If an administrator logs off the Linux VM console by using the conventional LOGOFF CP command, the guest machine ends the session at the z/VM host level, causing the virtual machine to power off and terminate all running work.
+The administrator must use the DISCONNECT command (not the LOGOFF command) to only remove the connection from the terminal to the console prompt and ensure the guest remains running in the background.
+This slight difference between LOGOFF and DISCONNECT can stop a running system.